 “Dave, look,” my voice and eyebrows raised in excitement as I tapped my finger on the board.
 “They mention our ancestor, Harald Bluetooth,” I said.

-A smile spread across his face.
-My eyes blinked.
-I grinned in response to his joy, and said, “Point to Harald Bluetooth’s name on the board, and I’ll take your photo.”
-The camera viewfinder met my eye.
-Dave straightened his posture and posed.
-I said, “We have to tell your sister Diane about this when getting home.”
-The camera shutter clicked three times.
-I culled through the new photos.
+A smile lit up his face and I grinned in response.
+I said, “Point to Harald Bluetooth’s name on the board, and I’ll take your photo.”
+I lifted the camera viewfinder to my eye.
+Dave straightened his posture and posed for the picture.
+“We have to tell your sister about this when we get home.”
+I clicked the camera shutter multiple times.

 Silence fell upon us.
-The Viking king had shed a lifetime of pagan rituals and beliefs for Christianity.
+I thought about the Viking king and how he had shed a lifetime of pagan rituals and beliefs for Christianity.
 Questions about Harald Bluetooth overwhelmed me: Why did he do it?
-Was his decision the root of chaos or peace?
+Was his decision the root of chaos or peace amongst his people?
 Were his family and friends angry about his decision?
 Did his decision divide them?
 Or did they support and sustain him as a great Viking king?

 Dave interrupted my thoughts.
 “Ingrid, let’s go down this narrow street.”
 He motioned to a small road in front of him.
 “It leads to the water.”

-“Okay,” I said and gathered up all of my camera equipment.
-Dave waited, then without asking, took the camera backpack and swung it over his shoulder.
+“Okay,” I said and gathered up my camera equipment.
+Dave waited for me, then without asking, took the camera backpack and swung it over his shoulder.
 The sun dropped and brisk air rushed in as layers of wheat gold appeared in the sky.
 The afternoon light glowed around his silhouette.
-My hand slipped into Dave’s familiar grasp, and we mozied to a weathered dock, and thought about ancient Vikings.
+My hand slipped into Dave’s familiar grasp as we mozied to a weathered dock and reflected upon ancient Vikings.